 The principal at our school likes to announce when a munificent or highly generous supporter has made a large donation.
 I’m not sure whether he is trying to acknowledge kind, munificent acts of giving, or whether he is attempting to shame those who do not support the school.
 I would like to be more munificent or giving with money than I am, but I don’t have the funds to be as charitable as I’d like to be.

 Quiz: When is someone munificent?

-- When he acts in a highly giving way.
+- When they act in a highly giving way.

-- When he cannot give money to a cause.
+- When they cannot give money to a cause.